U.S. identifies suspect who allegedly leaked secret Pentagon documents as Jack Teixeira

 "There's a full-blown investigation going on as you know, with the Intelligence Committee and the Justice Department, and they're getting close," Mr. Biden told reporters.

-The documents reviewed by CBS News contained sensitive details about U.S. support for the Ukrainian government in its war with Russia, including an analysis of Ukraine's air defenses, and information about other countries, like South Korea.
-Officials said at least one of the documents appeared to be doctored, but acknowledged some of the slides appeared to contain secret information.
+The documents reviewed by CBS News contained sensitive details about U.S. support for the Ukrainian government in its war with Russia, including an analysis of Ukraine's air defenses, and information about countries like South Korea.
+At least one of the documents appeared to have been doctored to downplay Russian losses in Ukraine as it spread from Discord to other online platforms.

 "Photos appear to show documents similar in format to those used to provide daily updates to our senior leaders on Ukraine and Russia related operations, as well as other intelligence updates," Chris Meagher, assistant to the defense secretary for public affairs, told reporters Monday.